Resources for Poets in Solano County and surrounding areas.

 Benicia First Tuesday Poets: 7-9 PM, meeting via zoom First Tuesdays, [open mic\read-around with occasional mystery feature] Hosted by Mary Susan Gast.
 For more information go to benicialibrary.org/poet/events

 Visit a listing of global online poetry open mics here: www.drdan.solutions/The_Global_Open_Mic2.htm

 Hear Poetry on the Radio

-KPFA radio 94.1: Poet to Poet hosted by Nina Serrano airs on the first and second Wednesdays at 3:30 PM.
+KPFA radio 94.1: Cover to Cover hosted by Jack Foley and Nina Serrano airs on the first and second Tuesdays at 2 PM.

 If you have an annual contest, or regular publication opportunity open to poets in Solano County please comment below with brief details.

 The Marin Poetry Center is open for membership to poets that reside outside of Marin County.
-When you join, a $35 annual fee, you receive your own page on their website on which you may submit one poem to be published.
-They also have performance, publication, and learning opportunities. www.marinpoetrycenter.org/join.php
+They also have summer performances, an annual anthology publication, and learning opportunities. www.marinpoetrycenter.org/

 The Sacramento Poetry Center membership is $30.
 They have two publications: Tule Review and Poetry Now. www.sacramentopoetrycenter.com/publications/

 The San Jose Poetry Center has a publication called Cæsura. www.pcsj.org/membership.html